vivan-doshi/stock-exchange-thegame/stock_market_tycoon_rules.md

 #### Option Mechanics

 **Availability:**

-- Maximum 20% of each stock's shares can be under options per round
+**Standard Variant:** Maximum 20% of each stock's shares can be under options per round
-- Per stock limit: 40,000 shares (20% of 2,00,000)
+- Per stock limit: 40,000 shares (20% of 200,000)

-- First-come, first-served within each market year
+**Extended Variant:** Maximum 20% of each stock's shares can be under options per round
+- Per stock limit: 60,000 shares (20% of 300,000)

 **Premium Rate:**
 - Base premium: 10% of total strike value